virajPatil11/Breast-Cancer-Detection/README.md

 1) Banign : Not Cancers
 2) Malignant : Cancers

-And 569 samples of tumors
+And 569 samples of tumors with 30 Attributes each.

 I have divided the datasets in three following:
 1) 500 samples for testing.